Campus safety and managing emergencies FAQ

 - How is UC Davis served by police and fire?

 - UC Davis has its own full-service police and fire departments located on campus.
 The UC Davis Police Department is a state police agency that provides patrol, investigative and crime prevention services on the Davis and Sacramento campuses.
-It includes more than 50 sworn and 75 civilian employees.
 The department’s jurisdiction extends one mile around the campus boundaries and to all facilities administered by UC Davis.
 The department has its main station on the Davis campus and one at the Sacramento campus.

 - The UC Davis Fire Department is responsible for fire prevention and suppression, emergency medical services, hazardous materials response and rescue on the main campus in Davis.
 UC Davis also has automatic-aid agreements with local cities through which equipment and firefighters are automatically dispatched for certain incidents.